Agglomerative Hierarchical Clustering for Selecting Valid Instrumental Variables: Conclusion

 \section{Conclusion}

 We have proposed a novel method to select valid instruments.
-This method can be particularly helpful in cases when the number of candidate instruments is large and tests of overidentifying restrictions reject.
-The method is applied to the estimation of the effect of immigration on wages in the US.
-The method can also be easily applied to any other overidentified setting.
-Another suitable example is Mendelian Randomization, the use of instrumental variables in epidemiology.
+This method is particularly helpful in cases where the number of candidate instruments is large and tests of overidentifying restrictions reject.
+The method was demonstrated for estimating the effects of immigration on wages but it could be useful for many additional applications, such as estimating the returns to education, in environmental economics and in the study of the effects of health exposures on outcomes with the help of genetic instruments.\footnote{This field of epidemiology is called Mendelian Randomization \citep{Davey2014Mendelian}.}

-The advantages of our method are that it extends straightforwardly to the setting with multiple endogenous regressors and even without a pre-selection step the method can deal with weak instruments.
-In fact, one might also use our method directly to select strong IVs.
-We also discuss a setting with heterogeneous treatment effects.
-It would be worth investigating how to retrieve causal effects when there are richer forms of heterogeneity.
-Another way to improve the method would be to account for the variance of each just-identified estimator in the selection algorithm, and to apply it in nonlinear models.
-We leave these as directions for future research.
+The strengths of our method are that it extends straightforwardly to the multiple endogenous regressor case and even without a pre-selection step it performs well in settings with weak IVs, avoiding pre-test bias.
+It is still an open question how to deal with local average treatment effects (LATEs).
+If LATEs are clustered in different groups and all IVs are valid, AHC can be shown to find the set of different LATEs consistently.
+Another setting where AHC can retrieve an interesting estimate is when the largest group consists of valid IVs and the others of a mixture of LATEs with invalidity.
+An important contribution would be to disentangle violations of the LATE assumptions and heterogeneous effects in general cases.
+To improve the method one could also account for the variance of each just-identified estimator in the selection algorithm, and apply it in nonlinear models.
+We leave these questions for future research.